-Gary W. Campbell High School is the alternative school for Kaufman School District.
-Our accelerated curriculum allows students to complete graduation requirements at their own pace and provides an opportunity for them to graduate within four years of starting high school.
-Using a combination of online and teacher based instruction, GCHS provides students with a comprehensive, standards-based curriculum designed to meet each individual student’s needs.
-A low teacher to student ratio and individualized instruction helps to insure student achievement.
-All students wishing to attend GCHS must submit an application through the counselor on their home campus.
+Gary W. Campbell High School is a fully-accredited school of choice in the Kaufman Independent School District.
+Our flexible learning environment allows students to obtain an accelerated diploma by allowing them to complete graduation requirements in our self-paced program.
+Using a combination of online and classroom-based instruction, GCHS provides students with a comprehensive, standards-based curriculum designed to meet each individual student’s needs.
+A low student-to-teacher ratio and individualized instruction helps to ensure student achievement.
+Any student wishing to attend GCHS must submit an application through the counselor on their home campus.

 GCHS students gave each of the campus’ military a "hand" on Friday.
 Grateful messages were written on each students’ hand.
 Our veterans were touched by the gesture.
 What an honor it is to work with these veterans!

 Gary Campbell High School had another senior participate in the early graduate walk of fame today.
 Cheering students lined the walkways as "Pomp and Circumstance" played over the intercom.
 The graduate's favorite teacher walked with her to the office one last time as a GCHS student while her mother looked on with pride.
 Congratulations to our second early graduate of the school year!

 Gary Campbell High School staff and students were challenged with a goal of donating one Thanksgiving meal per homeroom and the response was overwhelming!
 Five full meals including a ham or turkey were donated and many more sides were as well.